bazelbuild/bazel/site/en/extending/auto-exec-groups.md

 ### Error messages while migrating to AEGs {:#potential-problems}

 #### Couldn't identify if tools are from implicit dependencies or a toolchain.
 Please set the toolchain parameter.
 If you're not using a toolchain, set it to 'None'.
-  * This means that you've set the toolchain parameter on the action but didn't register it on the rule.
-Register the toolchain or set `None` inside the action.
+  * In this case you get a stack of calls before the error happened and you can clearly see which exact action needs the toolchain parameter.
+Check which toolchain is used for the action and set it with the toolchain param.
+If no toolchain is used inside the action for tools or executable, set it to `None`.

 #### Action declared for non-existent toolchain '[toolchain_type]'.
   * This means that you've set the toolchain parameter on the action but didn't